 - Mental health issues, such as depression.

 Some children and teenagers with cerebral palsy use complementary and alternative medicine.
 Alternative therapies are not proved and have not been adopted into routine clinical practice.
 If you're considering a complementary and alternative medicine or therapy, talk with your child's health care professional about potential risks and benefits.

 Coping and support

 When a child is diagnosed with a disabling condition, the whole family faces new challenges.
 Here are a few tips for caring for your child and yourself:

 - Be an advocate for your child.
-You are an important part of your child's health care team.
-Don't be afraid to speak out on your child's behalf or to ask tough questions of your physicians, therapists and teachers.
+You're an important part of your child's health care team.
+Don't be afraid to speak out on your child's behalf or to ask tough questions of health care professionals, therapists and teachers.

 Preparing for your appointment

 If your child has cerebral palsy, your child's health care professional may ask about your child's symptoms and when they started.
 The health professional also may ask if you had risk factors during pregnancy or delivery.